cloro

 Respecting robots.txt directives

-The robots.txt file is your guide to what the website owner considers acceptable for bots to access.
-While it’s not legally binding, ignoring it is the fastest way to get your IP address blocked and be labeled as a “bad bot.”
+The robots.txt file is your guide to what the owner considers acceptable for bots.
+It’s not legally binding, but ignoring it is the fastest way to get your IP blocked and labeled a “bad bot.”

 Rate limiting